It can be alarming when you see smoke pouring out of your Husqvarna mower. You may think there’s an expensive repair bill in the near future.

 In some instances, you can easily resolve your Husqvarna’s smoking problem with some simple steps.
 If you’re not lucky enough to have your smoking problem fixed with these steps, you may need to have a professional look at your engine.

-Your Husqvarna lawn mower may be smoking because the air filter is plugged; there is an insufficient level of engine oil; a engine gasket has failed; or there is a piston ring, valve train or other internal engine failure.
+Your Husqvarna lawn mower may be smoking because the air filter is plugged; there is an insufficient level of engine oil; an engine gasket has failed; or there is a piston ring, valve train, or another internal engine failure.

 Keep reading and I’ll share with you some simple steps to take to determine what kind of problem you have with your smoking mower.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.